Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

 ## What is Jekyll?
-Jekyll is a free of charge open source static site generator and a functionality of the GitHub Pages service.
+*Jekyll* is a free of charge open source static site generator and a functionality of the GitHub Pages service.
 Jekyll simply works by applying content of your files created in Markdown to pre-defined tags.
 As a result, you obtain a website that can be published by any web server.
 Thus, you can easily manage your projects and focus more on content.

+💡 Jekyll is integrated with GitHub for generating GitHub Pages without the need to install Jekyll on your computer.

 ## How to create a Github Pages site using Jekyll?